Everything you need to know about home equity lines of credit (HELOCs)

 Fox Money is a personal finance hub featuring content generated by Credible Operations, Inc. (Credible), which is majority-owned indirectly by Fox Corporation.
 The Fox Money content is created and reviewed independent of Fox News Media.
 Credible is solely responsible for this content and the services it provides.

-If your home’s value is significantly higher than your mortgage balance, you may be able to use the difference between the two — your home equity — to fund major expenses.
+If the value of your home is significantly higher than your mortgage balance, you may be able to use the difference between the two — your home equity — to fund major expenses, such as home renovations.
 A home equity line of credit (HELOC) is a common choice — the Federal Reserve Bank of New York reported that HELOC balances increased by $16 billion in the first quarter of this year.
-Before you decide to borrow against your home’s equity, learn how this type of loan works, how you can use the money, how to qualify, and what your alternatives are.
+Before you decide to borrow against your home’s equity, learn how a HELOC works, how you can use the money, how to qualify, and what your alternatives are.

 What is a HELOC and how does it work?